After Husky men lose at Cal, the question becomes: Can they win again this season?

 Washington countered with a 14-5 spurt to tie the game 75-75 heading into the final two minutes when the offense went cold.

 “You don’t want to be chasing teams,” Stevenson said.
 “I think the word is consistency.
-Being consistent enough when you do have a lead to build a lead to keep building on that lead.
+Being consistent enough when you do have a lead … to keep building on that lead.
 Being consistent with how you got the lead and keep duplicating what you did to get that lead.”

 Washington (1-9, 0-5) returns home for a brief stay before returning to California next week for games against Pac-12 leader UCLA and USC.